Maximvda/ML_VLP/README.md

 ```
 python main.py --help
 ```
-Or by looking at the configuration file [config](https://github.com/Maximvda/ML_VLP/blob/modular_approach/utils/config.py) where the default values can be directly changes as well.
+Or by looking at the configuration file [config](https://github.com/Maximvda/ML_VLP/blob/modular_approach/utils/config.py) where the default values can be directly changed as well.
 Parameters are mainly used to adapt the model architecture and change dataset options.
 The model architecture is defined by three parameters: model_type, nf and hidden_layers.
 How exactly the model is constructed from these parameters can be seen in the figure below.

 <img src="https://github.com/Maximvda/ML_VLP/blob/media/models.png" width="400">

-Other parameters mostly optional and used to change behaviour of data processing, training behaviour and system settings.
+Other parameters are mostly optional and used to change behaviour of data processing, training behaviour and system settings.

 ### Unit cells
 Different unit cells can be defined, the code already provides two cells, a 3x3 and a 2x2 unit cell.